302.1 Fiscal Oversight by the University of the Auxiliary Organizations

 All mail that is returned by the U.S. Postal Service that does not include the department shall be opened by Distribution Services personnel for the purpose of identifying the department for which to return the mail.

 For campus departments wishing to have flyers, handouts, brochures, etc., distributed to all campus staff and faculty, the issuing department is responsible for the bundling of all items into a single departmental mailing.
-The Distribution Services web site provides the number of employees within each department for this purpose.
-Each department package should be bundled and appropriately identified.
+The issuing department is responsible for determining how many items to send to each mail stop.

 Back to top